hanachanX/ImageFileEditing/README.md

 Known Issue: The deleted files in the Explorer are not reflected in the list box.
 Please just reload App.

+* Version 2.6
+I have made it possible to compress the files in the left list box into a ZIP file.
+Please note that only image files are displayed in the list box, so please check in the explorer if you need to compress other types of files.
+Also note that PNG files are already heavily compressed, so there will be no change in size between the original image and the compressed file.

 * Version 2.5
 I added a halftone feature.
 I referenced this research page. https://imageprocessing-sankarsrin.blogspot.com/2018/05/bayers-digital-halftoning-dispersed-and.html